 The midwestern state of Illinois is an underrated one when it comes to nature and wildlife.
 With its many different ecosystems, it is bound to have a rich and diverse list of wild animals that call it home.

-There is a variety of wild animals worth mentioning from all species including mammals, birds, reptiles, and amphibians.
+There is a variety of wild animals worth mentioning from all species including mammals, birds, reptiles, and amphibians and also some fishes.
 These are some examples of the wildlife you might find while exploring Illinois:

 1. White-tailed deer